 Given concerns relating to the toxicity of modern VACV vaccines, we asked whether an HPXV-based vaccine might provide a superior alternative.

 This is flat out wrong.
-Not many people worry about the current smallpox vaccine besides the anti-vax community.
+Not many people worry about the current smallpox vaccine.
 We already have a safe smallpox vaccine using the vaccinia virus mentioned above.
 We estimate the current vaccine only kills between 1.4 and 8.4 people per million recipients.
 Out of these, it is mostly immunocompromised people.
 Which smallpox would almost definitely kill, thereby the vaccine at least giving them a better chance at survival.

 There are also even further updated versions of this vaccine that have passed trials such as the Modified Vaccinia Ankara (MVA).

 So in short, the scientists want to make a potentially “safer” vaccine using the horsepox virus instead of vaccinia virus.
-Which is mostly BS.
+Which is completely stupid.
 They secretly just wanted to recreate a pox virus to see if it was possible and needed a cover.
 Thus stating they were doing it for vaccination efforts.

 Since they are both in the same family and genus, it would make sense that one could make a vaccine out of horsepox much similar to Jenner’s cowpox findings.

 The issue?
 The horsepox virus has been extinct for a long time.
-And it should of stayed dead.
+And it should have stayed dead.
 They even mention it here: